What is the Flip-in Strategy?

 The flip-in poison pill strategy accomplishes two things:

-1. From the target company’s point of view
+1. From the target and acquiring companies points of view

-Because the acquirer has no way of knowing how many additional shares will be added to the market, it can’t even determine how many shares it would now need to obtain a controlling equity interest in the target company.
+Because the acquirer has no way of knowing how many additional shares will be added to the market, it can’t even determine how many shares it may need to obtain a controlling equity interest in the target company.
+At the very least, it is faced with a much more expensive acquisition cost.

 2. From the point of view of existing shareholders of the target company

-The flip-in strategy is in a sense, free money.
+The flip-in strategy is, in a sense, free money for the target company’s existing shareholders.
 They can buy a number of additional shares at a discount to the market price, and then turn an immediate profit by selling them on the open market at the current market price.

 The practice offers the added bonus of potentially increasing shareholder loyalty.
 While the flip-in strategy may dilute the equity position of existing shareholders, it is not likely to be a major concern for most shareholders who are not interested in owning a certain percentage of the company.
 In any event, the offer of discounted shares is usually considered more than adequate compensation.